monsoonmaelstrom/book2/book2.md

 “Liam?
 Really?
 Interesting,” she comments.
 “I think I might actually prefer this version of you, Liam.”

-Liam sighs irritably, but he brought this on himself as far as I’m concerned.
+Liam sighs irritatedly, but he brought this on himself as far as I’m concerned.
 Not that I wasn’t going to do something similar.
 But he kind of stole my thunder.
-And now if *I* punch Peter in the face, it looks like we’re unfairly targeting him.
+And now if *I* punch Peter in the face, it looks like we’re unfairly ganging up on him.

 Amelia’s cousin looks incredibly confused.